How To Design a Tiered Rewards Program

 “Hello (Name), you’re so close to becoming a Gold Level member!
 Why not celebrate the New Year by treating yourself to some new goodies and all the perks a Gold Level member receives?”

 We’ve written before about the best time to celebrate with loyalty program members.
-Anniversaries are great time to do so!
+Anniversaries are a great time to do so!
 As with all relationships, loyalty between brand and customer takes investment from both sides.
 Anniversary emails show your brand recognizes and values key dates concerning customers.

 While the most common types of anniversaries are customer enrollment dates and birthdays, you can also celebrate brand anniversaries.
 Founding dates are a great opportunity.
 Even celebrating the “birthday” of your own loyalty program is a fun way to get program members engaged.